YANBForwarder/YANBF/README.md

     - this ROM MUST BE ON YOUR SD CARD!
 It will fail to generate properly otherwise!
 1. An output.cia will be generated.
 Copy this to your SD card
 1. Boot your 3DS and install both CIAs using FBI

+## Updating files:
+### Using Universal-Updater
+1. Open Universal-Updater on your 3DS
+    - You can download it here: https://github.com/Universal-Team/Universal-Updater/releases
+1. Navigate to `YANBF`, then install the YANBF Forwarder Pack

+### Manually
+1. Re-follow steps 2-9 in the "How to use" section

 ## To build:
   1. edit `romFS:/path.txt` to any file path in `sd:/`.
 Do NOT end with newline, this kills it.